• Skip to primary navigation

 Cookie butter: The creamy cookie butter is the star of this recipe.
 I use Lotus Biscoff cookie butter in this recipe but Speculoos cookie butter also works here.

-All-purpose flour: The flour provides structure to ensure your blondies are the perfect texture.
+All-purpose flour: The flour provides structure to ensure your blondies have the perfect chewy texture.

 Baking powder: The baking powder is necessary to prevent your blondies from being flat and dense.